 Did you overdo it and now you’re feeling uncomfortable?
 Need to get rid of bloat fast?

-Step 1: Get Rid of These Gut Busters
+Step 1: Get Rid of The Gut Busters

-If you don’t know where to start, here’s a list of foods you should avoid or decrease consumption of for at least the next few days:
+If you don’t know where to start, here’s a list of foods you should avoid.

 - Sugar – fuels unhealthy gut bacteria and promotes dehydration